tubaman48/CI-MS2-find-a-bandstand/README.md

 - ### 0.
 User Stories

+The following user stories remain in the scope of the final project delivered :
 > - _"As a music group we wish to find bandstands available in our area for potential concerts via a map"_
-> - _"As a music group we would like to be able to reach the websites of the organisations connected to the bandstands to find out more about them"_
 > - _"As a music group we would like to advise of any public bandstands not indicated on the map via email"_
 > - _"As a lover of outdoor concerts I wish to find bandstands available in our area putting on concerts"_
-> - _"As a lover of outdoor concerts I would like to be able to reach the websites of the organisations connected to the bandstands to find out more about them"_
 > - _"As a lover of outdoor concerts I would like to advise of any public bandstands not indicated on the map via email"_
 > - _"As an event organiser I wish to find bandstands available in our area with a view to enabling concerts"_
-> - _"As an event organiser I would like to be able to reach the websites of the organisations connected to the bandstands to find out more about them"_
 > - _"As an event organiser I would like to advise of any public bandstands not indicated on the map via email"_
 > - _"As a user of this resource (in any capacity) I would like a responsive design that caters for mobile and non-mobile devices"_
 > - _"As a user of this resource (in any capacity) I would like to be able to receive summary details of any bandstands that I'm interested in via email"_

+The following user stories were descoped early on in the project following initial discussions with my mentor (Anto Rodriges) :
+> - _"As a music group we would like to be able to reach the websites of the organisations connected to the bandstands to find out more about them"_
+> - _"As a lover of outdoor concerts I would like to be able to reach the websites of the organisations connected to the bandstands to find out more about them"_
+> - _"As an event organiser I would like to be able to reach the websites of the organisations connected to the bandstands to find out more about them"_

 ---